sara-sabr/ITStrategy/TeamMandate/Mandate.md

 - Report to senior management on digital strategic objectives of ESDC
 - Report to senior management on compliance with TBS directives
 - Authority to merge working groups, or committees, within IITB
-- Report to senior management on our adherence to technoligical and policy trends (such as OECD AI Policy Observatory)
+- Report to senior management on our adherence to technological and policy trends (such as OECD AI Policy Observatory)
-- Conduct inwards facing analysis of ESDCs IT processes
+- Conduct inwards facing analysis of ESDC's IT processes
 - Required approval for new project onboarding

 ## Team's Guiding Principles